Don’t let your companion hold up your traveling plans – they need a passport too.

 It’s important to remember that while on holiday your companion may be exposed to health conditions that aren’t present in this country.
 It’s therefore important that you speak with a member of our friendly team before you travel to ensure that you are taking all of the necessary precautions.

-UPDATE OCT 18.
-The government has recently published guidelines for travel with pets following the UK’s withdraw from Europe, for more information follow the link below.
+The government has recently published guidelines for travel with pets following the UK’s withdraw from Europe, for more information please click here.